Last updated: 7/27/2016

-In Florida, like in most states, the general rule is that the money or property of a Florida limited liability company (“LLC”) cannot be taken by creditors to pay off the personal debts or liabilities of the LLC's owners.
+When it comes to multi-member LLCs, Florida is like most states.
+The general rule is that the money or property of a Florida multi-member LLC cannot be taken by creditors to pay off the personal debts or liabilities of the LLC's owners.

 However, there are other ways that creditors of an LLC owner might try to collect against the LLC for the owner's debt.
 These include: